Daniel Kalinaki

-Daniel Kalinaki (born 1980) is a Ugandan journalist working with the Nation Media Group as General Manager in Uganda in charge of Editorial.
-He was previously the Managing Editor, Regional Content.
+Daniel Kalinaki (born 1980) is a Ugandan journalist that formerly worked with Nation Media Group as General Manager in Uganda in charge of Editorial.
+He had previously served as a Managing Editor, Regional Content for the same media group.
 He is married with three children.

 Background and education

 Kalinaki was born in 1980.
 For his primary education, he attended Bat Valley Primary School, and Kamuli Boys Boarding Primary and thereafter joined Busoga College Mwiri for his O'Level certificate.
 He did his A'levels from Makerere High School and later enrolled at Makerere University, Uganda's oldest and largest public university.
 He graduated with a Bachelor of Arts in Mass Communication.
 Later, he obtained a Master of Arts in International Journalism from the City University of London.

 Career

 At the age of 18, he joined the Crusader, a tri-weekly in Uganda.
 When it closed a year later, he started working at the Daily Monitor as a reporter, assistant radio news manager, deputy sports editor, associate editor, foreign news editor, news editor, investigations editor, and managing editor.
 He is a winner of the Chevening Scholarship, Sports Rookie of the Year, and the inaugural Tebere-Mudin Award for Journalistic excellence.
 Kalinaki's work has appeared in the Daily Monitor, The EastAfrican, the New Internationalist, Africa Confidential, the Weekly Observer, MS Magazine, and on the BBC World Service radio.
 He also teaches journalism part-time at Makerere University.
 He is a member of the International Consortium of Investigative Journalists (ICIJ).
+He retired from his job as General Manager-Editorial, at Nation Media Group Uganda on 1st April 2026.